joehalloran/sql-coursework/README.md

 10 rows in set (1 hour 38 min 38.25 sec)
 ```

 Remarkably, surgery Y01690 only spent just over £0.01 per patient.
-This seemed strange, so I looked at the number of items prescribed.
+This seemed bizarre, so I looked at the number of items prescribed.

 ```
 SELECT sum(items),